aws/sagemaker-training-toolkit/TRAINING_IN_DETAIL.rst

 .. _header-n795:

-Using SageMaker Containers for SageMaker Training
+Using SageMaker Training Toolkit for SageMaker Training
 =================================================

-This document discusses in detail how to use SageMaker Containers for training.
+This document discusses in detail how to use SageMaker Training Toolkit for training.

 .. contents::

 .. _header-n860:

-Building and training your own algorithm container using SageMaker Containers
+Building and training your own algorithm container using SageMaker Training Toolkit
 -----------------------------------------------------------------------------

-SageMaker Containers makes easier the process to bring your own container (BYOC).
+SageMaker Training Toolkit makes easier the process to bring your own container (BYOC).
 In this scenario, ``SAGEMAKER_PROGRAM``, containing the name of the entry point script located under ``/opt/ml/code`` folder is the only environment variable required.
 Alternatively, a hyperparameter named ``sagemaker_program`` can be used.
 The workflow to train a BYOC